Reducing ATCA data with AIPS and Miriad

 handling of mosaic observations in Miriad on the other hand.

 To understand the different steps in the data reduction process the reader should already be familiar with the principles of interferometry and data reduction.
 For more information about Miriad and the individual Miriad tasks use the command 'help' in your Miriad session or consult the Miriad User's Guide.
 For detailed information about data reduction with AIPS, please consult the AIPS Cookbook.
-No responsibility is taken for the correctness or completeness of the information given on this page.
+No responsibility is assumed for the correctness or completeness of the information provided on this page.

 1. Read original ATCA data files into AIPS